-HFCC Home to Training for Growing Film Industry in Effort to Revitalize SE MI Economy
+HFCC Home to Training for Growing Film Industry in Effort to Revitalize Economy

-To assist in the economic development of southeast Michigan and help develop a workforce for the state’s burgeoning feature film production industry, the Michigan Technical Education Center (M-TEC) at HFCC offered a Basic Film Set Training course to prepare people for entry-level employment in the film and television industry.
-Partners in this workforce development project included the Office of the Wayne County Executive, the Michigan Department of Labor and Economic Growth (DLEG), the Southeast Michigan Community Alliance (SEMCA) and TicTock Studios of Holland, MI.
+To assist in the economic development of southeast Michigan and to help develop a workforce for the state’s burgeoning feature film industry, the Michigan Technical Education Center (M-TEC) at HFCC offers a Basic Film Set Training course to prepare people for entry-level employment in the film and television industry.
+Partners in this workforce development project include the Office of the Wayne County Executive, the Michigan Department of Labor and Economic Growth (DLEG), the Southeast Michigan Community Alliance (SEMCA) and TicTock Studios of Holland, Mich.

 Graduate receives Harvard University Presidential Scholarship

-HFCC Henry Ford II Honors Graduate, Ardeta Gjikola (Class of 2005), received a Presidential Scholarship from Harvard University in 2008.
-She was also a recipient of the Jack Kent Cooke Scholarship which she continues to receive.
-After graduating from HFCC, Ardeta completed her B.A. in Biology at the University of Michigan in December 2007.
+HFCC Henry Ford II Honors Graduate Ardeta Gjikola (Class of 2005) received a Presidential Scholarship from Harvard University in 2008.
+She was also a recipient of the Jack Kent Cooke Scholarship.
+After graduating from HFCC, Ardeta completed her undergraduate degree in Biology at the University of Michigan in 2007.

 HFCC Ceramics Students Receive Scholarships and Recognition

-Two Henry Ford Community College ceramics students, John Antczak and Angela Carter received $500 scholarships from the Michigan Ceramic Arts Association.
+Two HFCC ceramics students, John Antczak and Angela Carter, received $500 scholarships from the Michigan Ceramic Arts Association.
 This award is to encourage students to further their ceramics education and to continue on to a career in ceramic arts or ceramics industries, and/or the teaching of ceramics arts.
-The Governing Board judged on talent, skill, inventiveness, originality, craftsmanship, form and subject.
-Other winners included students from the College for Creative Studies and Adrian College.

 HFCC Athletics Department Attracts Scholars/Athletes